published on 20th Nov 2019

 The project offers free home well-being visits (which include fitting grab rails, key safes, mobility aids, draught proofing etc as well as giving advice on utility bills and help with heating systems).
 It also runs day trips and social activities, gives advice on finances, support for carers, and signposting to other support services.>

-We currently have several vacancies for Parish Councillors in Escrick.
+We now have four vacancies for Parish Councillors in Escrick.